vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 We don't need to worry too much about the node editor for this class, but just to show you a bit of the back end of what is happening in Maya:

-I made a new cube, and deleted one face.
+I made a new cube and deleted one face.
 You can see this in the node editor below:
 <figure> <img src = "../assets/images/02_maya_space_history_node.png"></figure>
 I then combined the two cubes together, and made a mess like this, showing the two cubes combining:
 <figure> <img src = "../assets/images/02_maya_space_history_node_combine.png"></figure>